2019-2020 LSJI Council

 Gretchen Krampf, MSOD :: LSJI Ambassador

 Gretchen is a process consultant, executive coach and principal in Process Experts, LLC, a strategic consulting firm that integrates people, process and technology.
 Through leadership coaching and community development, she works with corporations, non-profits and community organizations to build resiliency, leadership, and create higher levels of community engagement.
 Her clients include San Juan County government and non-profit organizations.

-Gretchen has been Chair of LSJI six of the past thirteen years and is lead faculty for the “Use of Self” retreat and Facilitation Skills for Class XIV.
+Gretchen has been Chair of LSJI six of the past thirteen years and is lead faculty for the “Use of Self” retreat and Facilitation Skills.
 She is the founder of Thriving Islands, a collaboration for building resilient communities through facilitative leadership.
-She serves on the boards of the San Juan County Ag Guild and Orcasong Institute.
+She has served on the boards of the San Juan County Ag Guild and Orcasong Institute.